Red ginseng is growing in popularity as a booster to the covid-19 immune system

 It is a great challenge to develop a vaccine for the new covid-19 because it is a ribonucleic acid virus with various strains.

 Under these circumstances, foods that help strengthen the immune system are gaining popularity in China and Korea,

 and red ginseng is one of the most popular products.

-Red Ginseng is a steamed, dried ginseng and has been the most popular health-enhancing food in Korea and China.
+Red Ginseng is a steamed, dried ginseng and the most popular health-enhancing food in Korea and China.

 .
 Many Koreans like to eat red ginseng as an antioxidant health food that helps strengthen the immune system.